National Coalition for Romania

 The National Coalition for Romania (Coaliția Națională pentru România, CNR), initially referred to as the Coalition for Resilience, Development and Prosperity (Coaliția pentru Reziliență, Dezvoltare și Prosperitate, CRDP), was a big tent grand coalition in Romania, which included the Social Democratic Party (PSD) and the National Liberal Party (PNL).
-The CNR also included the Democratic Alliance of Hungarians in Romania (UDMR/RMDSZ) with a short break.
+The CNR also included the Democratic Union of Hungarians in Romania (UDMR/RMDSZ) with a short break.